 Billions of animals migrate across the planet annually: tracking resources, evading predators, and reproducing.
 Migration results in changes in the structures of communities through which migrants pass, extreme alterations to habitat, and movements of parasites and diseases across continents.
 To better understand the causes, consequences, and patterns of animal migration we work on a broad array of annual movement strategies in a comparative context in both free-living and captive animals.
-We currently study avian and insect migration.
+We currently study both avian and insect migration.

 Fudickar, A.M., and Ketterson, E.D.
 2018.
 Genomes to space stations: the need for the integrative study of migration for avian conservation.
 Biology Letters 14: 20170741.